 Pick our cacti or succulents to fill your container.
 They should be small so they don’t overcrowd the container, and you want a few different types so they create an eye-catching contrast.
 Put your plants into the container and add some big rocks around it to create your garden.
 Finish this landscape garden idea by adding pebbles to the container to fill it to the edges.
 You can now set this container virtually anywhere in your garden or on your patio.

-The sharp angles of the rock offset the softer angles of the flowers to create a nice contrast in any yard or garden.
+The sharp angles of the rock offset the softer angles of the flowers to create a nice contrast in any yard or rock garden.
+These go well with drought tolerant plants.

 A lot of desert gardens have a reputation of being dull, dusty, and dry.
-But, this desert landscaping idea will help elevate your yard with a calming and stylish design.
+But, this desert landscaping idea will help elevate your yard with calming and stylish landscape design ideas.
 You can create a small reflection pond almost anywhere around your home.
 To add a desert flair, consider adding succulents or cacti around the pond.
 Cacti will give your pond height.

 You can add hardscapes around it or colorful pebbles to draw your eye to it.
 You can choose virtually any shape or size you like, and they require very little maintenance after you set them up.
 Adding water plants will add an even more tranquil look, or you could consider adding fish if it doesn’t get too cold at night.
 The possibilities are virtually endless, and they’re a great place to have a meditation or yoga session.